KelloTek/KHUD-for-Gmod/README.md

 # KHUD for Gmod
-A free realistic RolePlay HUD for Garry's Mod
+A free RolePlay HUD for Garry's Mod

 **Features**
 - Display health, armor and food on bottom left of the screen.